oskargirardin/CRP_GDPR_datasets/README.md

   - Change the path to your csv (path_test_data)
   - Change the list of categorical columns (cat_cols)
   - Change the list of sensitive columns (sensitive_cols)
-  - Change the metadata to specify the type of data you want to generate (my_metadata)
 * Run main.py using python main.py.

 The generated synthetic data will be outputted to the console and stored in a CSV file named synth_data.csv if you uncomment #df.to_csv('synth_data.csv').
 The similarity between the original and generated data will also be evaluated and printed to the console.